Card40

 About the Society

 The Barnes and Mortlake History Society was founded in 1955.
-The Society promotes interest in the local history of Barnes, Mortlake and East Sheen in the London Borough of Richmond upon Thames.
+The aim of the Society is to educate the public about the history of Barnes, Mortlake and East Sheen in the London Borough of Richmond upon Thames.

 The Society plays an important role in the local community.
 Our lectures and other activities are justifiably popular with our 400 members and are well known for their friendly atmosphere, attracting enthusiastic support from members and guests.